When will the actual building construction begin?

 - Second floor minimally finished per code and to secure building certificate of occupancy, but not functional nor accessible until finished out at a later date.

 Again, these are just some examples that represent a spectrum of possible options for cost savings on the interior finish out.
-Our hope is that we will be able to utilize the entire building when we move in even if some of the finishes are not in there final planned stage.
+Our hope is that we will be able to utilize the entire building when we move in even if some of the finishes are not in their final planned stage.

 Will the the church offices be located at the new building?